aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 - **Method 1** - IMPORT a certificate into AWS Certificate Manager from a 3rd party product

+  - When using a certificate that does not have a certificate chain (usally this is the case with Self-Signed)

   ```json
     "certificates": [
         {